Madame Tussauds Shanghai

 There is also the opportunity for visitors to make their own hand models by themselves, which they are then able to take home as souvenir.

-3. Take Subway Line 1, Line 2 and Line 8, get off at People's Square Station.
-Leave from Exit 7 and you will see the New World Building.
+Take Line 1, Line 2 or Line 8, get off at People's Square Station.
+Leave from Exit 7 and you will see the New World Plaza.
+The wax museum is on the 10th floor.

 Shanghai Bus / Metro Search